Causal Temporal Reasoning for Markov Decision Processes: Related Work

 \section{Related Work}

 \paragraph{Causality and Verification.} Concepts of causality have been investigated in formal verification for years~\cite{baier2021verification}.
-We briefly discuss two classes of approaches, respectively based on the theory of actual causality by Halpern and Pearl (HP theory)~\cite{halpern2016actual,halpern2020causes} and on probabilistic causation.

-The HP theory can be informally stated as follows: given an SCM $\mathcal{M}$ and a context $\mathbf{u}$ under which we observe $\mathbf{X}=\mathbf{x}$ and $\mathbf{Y}=\mathbf{y}$, then $\mathbf{X}=\mathbf{x}$ is an actual cause of $\mathbf{Y}=\mathbf{y}$ if $\mathbf{X}$ is the smallest set of variables for which $\mathbf{Y}=\mathbf{y}$ does not hold anymore if we force $\mathbf{X}$ to a different value.
-This notion has been adapted in~\cite{beer2012explaining} to find so-called root causes, i.e., the earliest variable manipulation that, given a counterexample trace for an LTL formula, would make the property satisfied in the resulting counterfactual trace.
-A similar concept is explored in~\cite{gossler2014blaming} which focus on finding the individual components of a timed-automata network responsible for a given failure trace.
-However, these and other approaches inspired by HP causality concern only non-probabilistic systems.
-See~\cite{baier2021verification} for additional methods based on the HP theory.
+Two main classes of approaches exist, respectively based on the theory of actual causality ~\cite{halpern2016actual,halpern2020causes} and on probabilistic causation.
+Given an SCM $\mathcal{M}$ and a context $\mathbf{u}$, an actual cause is, informally, the smallest set of SCM variables that, if forced with a different value, lead to a different (counterfactual) outcome for some target variable $Y$.
+This notion has been adapted in~\cite{beer2012explaining} to find so-called root causes in LTL counterexample traces and in~\cite{gossler2014blaming} to identify the components of a timed-automata network responsible for a given failure trace.
 Probabilistic causation methods like~\cite{baier2021probabilistic,baier2022probability,kleinberg2009temporal,kleinberg2011logic} build on the probability-raising (PR) principle by which the probability of an effect $E$ is higher after observing a cause $C$ than if the cause had not happened.
-More precisely, these works consider Markov models and express $E$ and $C$ as sets of states or probabilistic CTL state formulas.
+More precisely, these works consider Markov models and express $E$ and $C$ as sets of states or PCTL state formulas.

-Our work is complementary to the above two classes of methods in that our concern is not to identify causes given some observations, but to reason about interventions and counterfactuals, i.e., about the probability of a temporal logic specification if we apply, or had applied, a particular model manipulation (a change in the MDP policies in particular).
-Methods based on the HP theory similarly rely on counterfactuals but consider only non-probabilistic models.
-Methods based on the PR principle support probabilistic models but are less expressive than our logic as they do not allow for model manipulations, meaning that they cannot reason about counterfactual outcomes.
+Our work is complementary to these methods in that our concern is not to identify causes given some observations, but to reason about the probability of a temporal logic specification in interventional and counterfactual settings.
+Methods based on actual causality similarly rely on counterfactuals but consider only non-probabilistic models.
+Methods based on the PR principle support probabilistic models but do not allow for model manipulations, and so they cannot reason about counterfactual outcomes.